kebin20/scorekeeper/README.md

 Next, added an extra function for when the winner reaaches the end of the round, a green colour is applied, vice versa with the loser, and when the reset button is clicked, the colors go back to black. classList.remove/add was used to achieve this.

 Quick Note: The dropdown round numbers will be passed as a string rather than a number.
 This is where parseInt() is used to convert the rounds to a number.

+Part 3:

+Main components worked on:

+- First time using Bulma
+- Styled elements and positioned everything using Bulma

+Used the templates from Bulma to set up the positioning, card design and button designs.
+Added my own picture for a basketball score keeper.

+Quick Note: Use section class to center every element on the webpage